voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

     <br>**ouput**: interactive visualisation
     <br>**implementation**: JavaScript, HTML, CSS
 5. **Integration of Algorithm and Visualization**.
 Link the algorithms and the visualization together.
-    <br>**implementation**: JavaScript is a sensible option since the visualisation will be created in JS, but I will also consider a python framework Flask if ACO will be implemented in python
+    <br>**implementation**: JavaScript is a sensible option since the visualisation will be created in JS, but I will also consider a python framework Flask
 ![figure 4](https://github.com/RGS-Newcastle/git-fundamentals-playground-voliaanyk/blob/4031fdda0ca044fc88453df92a3f99c0de58b62b/figure%204.png)

 <br><br>